Search FAQs

 We have made considerable savings on rent since 1981, when we were originally given rent-free space within the offices of the National Water Council in Westminster.
 Later, when Thames Water left their Prince Consort House offices in Embankment, they donated the remaining time on their lease to us.

 In 2005, once this lease expired, we moved to Durham Street, Vauxhall.
 At the time, rents in the area were much lower, especially compared with other more central parts of London, but recent regeneration has changed this.
-Therefore, following a detailed and thorough review of the options available to us over a two-year period, both inside and outside of London, WaterAid has taken the decision to relocate our UK office to Canary Wharf.
+Therefore, following a detailed and thorough review of the options available to us, both inside and outside of London, in 2020 we relocated our UK office to Canary Wharf.

-The move from Vauxhall to Canary Wharf will bring WaterAid a long-term cost saving and consequently allow more resource to be dedicated to delivering its vision for the future.
-This move will also help us to create a globally-connected, inspiring environment where, once restrictions around COVID-19 allow, staff, volunteers and partners can work together.
-We have designed our new space to meet five key design principles around employee wellbeing, sustainability, flexibility, digital technology and global connection.
+The move to Canary Wharf will bring a long-term cost saving, consequently allowing more resource to be dedicated to delivering our vision for the future.
+This move also helped us to create a globally-connected, inspiring environment where staff, volunteers and partners can work together.
+We have designed our new space to meet five key design principles around employee wellbeing, sustainability, flexibility, digital technology, and global connection.

-WaterAid implements an agile working system among staff – video conferencing, webinars, hot desking and flexible remote working policies – many of whom do not live in London themselves.
+Our agile, hybrid work environment is cost-effective and ensures staff, many of whom do not live in London, can collaborate effectively together.
 We also outsource key administrative functions to companies based throughout the UK, which helps reduce our costs and lets us operate more efficiently.

 The huge scale of the global water and sanitation crisis means that inevitably there are many charities across the world trying to tackle it.
 However, attempting to merge these thousands of groups and work as one organisation would pose many challenges in logistics and practices, risking inefficiency.